 You do not need to provide us with any personal data to use many of our services, including this web site.
 However, we will need to collect it in order for you to purchase services from us (for example, buying tickets or becoming a member) and we may still collect the information set under the "Data we automatically collect" section of this policy, and marketing communications in accordance with the "Marketing Communications" section of this policy.

-When you contact us by phone, email or post, we may keep a record of the interaction, including any written correspondence.
+When you contact us by phone, email or post, we may keep a record of the interaction, including call recordings, transcripts, e-mails and any written correspondence.